Hammarby Sjöstad/Sustainable City

 ”In recognition of an expertly integrated district in a beautiful city space, where urban intensity contrasts with soothing greenery and water.
 Through a sound balance between content, scale and infrastructure, a human touch has been harnessed in a large, complex context.”

-You can read more about Hammarby Sjöstad at the City of Stockholm website.
+Furthermore, you can read more about Hammarby Sjöstad at the City of Stockholm website.